PICurv 0.1.0

 • runs/<run_id>/logs/: solver/postprocessor runtime logs and metrics written by PICurv itself

-• runs/<run_id>/results/: solver outputs when monitor paths use the default layout
+• runs/<run_id>/output/: solver outputs when monitor paths use the default layout

 • runs/<run_id>/scheduler/: generated Slurm scripts, submission.json, and cluster stdout/stderr in cluster mode